 – updating and modifying Resolutions and Recommendations, or parts thereof that have become out of date, and to correct obvious omissions, inconsistencies, ambiguities or editorial errors and effect any necessary alignment;

-Preliminary CEPT position
+CEPT position

-CEPT encourages the review of Resolutions and Recommendations from previous conferences and will follow the ITU activities associated with this effort.
+CEPT encourages the constant review of Resolutions and Recommendations from previous conferences and will follow activities, in particular of ITU, associated with this effort.

 CEPT proposes to modify specific Resolutions and Recommendations for IMT-2000 in order to generalize their purpose to IMT.